indexmod/indexmod-old/o-leary-sophie.md

 familyname: O`Leary
 othername: Sophichka
 venue: RA
-founder: of the Sophie O'Leary Art
+founder: of the Sophie OLeary Art
 origin: a British
+profession: >-
-profession: artist, founder of “Sophie O'Leary Art", The Curator at Indexmod in London, living and working in London
+  artist, founder of Sophie O'Leary Art, The Curator at Indexmod in London, living and working in London
+photo: >-
-photo: Sophie in 1978 in Farnham, Surrey; Sophie in 2014 at Avebury, Wiltshire; Laser and Bubble, Linocut, 2015; Morley Gallery, Lambeth, London.
+  Sophie in 1978 in Farnham, Surrey; Sophie in 2014 at Avebury, Wiltshire; Laser and Bubble, Linocut, 2015; Morley Gallery, Lambeth, London.
 Summer 2015
-photographer: Michael O'Leary
+photographer: Michael OLeary
 source: O'Leary's family archives
 photographerurl: index
 sourceurl: index
-shortname: O'LEARY
+shortname: OLEARY
 facebook: 688
 instagram: 863
 youtube: 0